 Lost At Christmas will be in UK cinemas from 4th December and on Digital Download from 7th December.

 Based on his 2015 short film, Perfect Strangers, director Ryan Hendrick takes us on a festive journey into the Scottish Highlands with his new rom-com.
 His delightful but slightly flawed, will they, won’t they romance full of Scottish charm, with performances that carry the warmth of a rich malt whisky.
 Meanwhile, the director’s love of Doctor Who also shines through.
 With Sylvester McCoy, Frazer Hines and Caitlin Blackwood (the young Amelia Pond) all making an appearance.
-The snowbound ClacHaig Inn at times resembling a low-key, Doctor Who convention.
+Here the snowbound ClacHaig Inn at times resembles a low-key, Doctor Who convention.

 The resulting film is a mixed bag, ranging from sickly sweet Yuletide romance to a more interesting exploration of loneliness.
 The opening 40 minutes are far too slow in establishing its core characters.
 While in contrast, the final half whizzes by, the narrative finally finding a festive warmth.
 And while it may not offer anything unique and may trip up several times, it does carry a delicate charm at Christmas.
 So pull up a chair, pour yourself a whisky and drape a blanket over your legs.
-Because while it may be cold outside, there’s warmth in the ClacHaig Inn.
-As a snow-bound group of travellers find unexpected comfort in each others company.
+Because while it may be cold outside, there’s warmth in the ClacHaig Inn and as the snow falls a group of travellers find unexpected comfort in each other’s company.